 Authorize users for Ambari Views

-Domain-joined HDInsight clusters provide enterprise-grade capabilities, including Azure Active Directory-based authentication.
+Enterprise Security Package (ESP) enabled HDInsight clusters provide enterprise-grade capabilities, including Azure Active Directory-based authentication.
 You can synchronize new users added to Azure AD groups that have been provided access to the cluster, allowing those specific users to perform certain actions.
-Working with users, groups, and permissions in Ambari is supported for both domain-joined HDInsight cluster and standard HDInsight cluster.
+Working with users, groups, and permissions in Ambari is supported for both ESP HDInsight clusters and standard HDInsight clusters.

 Active Directory users can log on to the cluster nodes using their domain credentials.
 They can also use their domain credentials to authenticate cluster interactions with other approved endpoints like Hue, Ambari Views, ODBC, JDBC, PowerShell, and REST APIs.

 Do not change the password of the Ambari watchdog (hdinsightwatchdog) on your Linux-based HDInsight cluster.
 Changing the password breaks the ability to use script actions or perform scaling operations with your cluster.